stoermelder/vcvrack-packone/docs/MidiCat.md

 - **Pickup (snap)**: MIDI CC messages are ignored until the control reaches the current value of the parameter.
 After that the MIDI control is "snaped" unto the parameter and will only unsnap if the parameter is changed from within Rack, e.g. manually by mouse or preset-loading.

-- **Pickup (jump)**: Same as snap-mode, but the control will loose the parameter when jumping to another value.
+- **Pickup (jump)**: Same as snap-mode, but the control will loose the parameter when jumping to another value (in detail: The received MIDI CC value differs by 7% from the actual parameter value, on the default MIDI CC value range 0-127 this is a change by +/-8 from the last MIDI message).
 This mode can be used if your MIDI controller supports switching templates and you don't want your parameters to change when loading a different template.

 <a name="toggle-cc"></a>
 - **Toggle**: Every MIDI _continuous control_ message toggles the parameter between its minimum and maximum value (usually 0 and 1 for switches) (added in v1.9.0).